lopezenrique/content-source-control-git/README.md

 Be sure to have your SSH key set up and that your public key (located in ~/.ssh/id_rsa.pub) is added to your GitHub account.
 Adding a new line to test pushing to new branch.
 Adding a second line to test: pulled branch down, edit, push back to same branch.
+Adding a third line to test: pulled branch down, created new branch, pushing and creating new branch.